Organized Crime Drug Enforcement Task Force

-The Organized Crime Drug Enforcement Task Forces (OCDETF) is a federal organized crime and drug enforcement program in the United States, overseen by the attorney general and the Department of Justice.
-The principal mission of the OCDETF program is to identify, disrupt, and dismantle the major organized crime and drug trafficking operations and tackle related crimes, such as money laundering, tax and weapon violations, and violent crime, and prosecute those criminal networks primarily responsible for the nation's drug supply.
+The Organized Crime Drug Enforcement Task Forces (OCDETF) was a federal organized crime and drug enforcement program in the United States, overseen by the attorney general and the Department of Justice.
+Founded in 1982, the principal mission of the OCDETF program was to identify, disrupt, and dismantle the major organized crime and drug trafficking operations and tackle related crimes, such as money laundering, tax and weapon violations, and violent crime, and prosecute those criminal networks primarily responsible for the nation's drug supply.
+It was disbanded by the Trump administration in 2025.